zambaklar/CNotes/README.md

-# CNotes
+# My C notes
-My C (programming language) code snippets as I learn about the language from scratch
+I'm trying to learn C, here are some of the codes that I will be uploading to refer to in the future.